 The University Senate modified the requirements for an additional degree for teacher education students; previously, students needed 30 additional credits (on top of the required 120).
-If qualified, students can pursue a Bachelor of Arts or Bachelor of Science degree in the College of Liberal Arts and Sciences (CLAS) or College of Agriculture, Health and Natural Resources (CAHNR) in addition to the Bachelor of Science degree in Education.
+If qualified, students can pursue a Bachelor of Arts or Bachelor of Science degree in the College of Liberal Arts and Sciences (CLAS) in addition to the Bachelor of Science degree in Education.
 Students are eligible if they meet all general education AND subject area requirements.

 Is the additional degree required?
 Pursuing an additional degree is a personal choice; it is not required.
-It is an opportunity to extend a student’s qualifications as a teacher by taking additional courses in an Arts and Sciences or Agriculture program.
-However, students will be highly qualified with their current degree and passing scores on Praxis II.
-Special Education students intending to teach in grades 7-12 may find an additional degree useful.
-At this time, it is unlikely that Elementary Education and Special Education students with math or science concentrations will be eligible for the additional degree.
+It is an opportunity to extend a student’s qualifications as a teacher by taking additional courses in an Arts and Sciences program.

 CLAS General Education Requirements: CLAS general education requirements differ slightly from University requirements.
 For example: in order to graduate with a CLAS Major, students will need to have the equivalent of the Intermediate Level of a second language; students in CLAS take three Q courses, the University requires two; CLAS requires five courses in content area one, the University requires two.
 Please confirm your status with a CLAS Advisor, as each situation is different.
 BA and BS requirements also differ.
 General Education requirements are listed on the CLAS Advising Center website: http://services.clas.uconn.edu/.